 - Daily rent amount (monthly rent amount divided by the number of days in a month): $650 / 30 = $21.67

 - Prorated rent: $21.6667 * 16 = $346.67

-Remember to be very careful with the calculation of the number of days in a month that you will occupy the apartment.
-In our example, you count 15th September as first day, 16th September as second day, and so on.
+Remember to be very careful with calculating the number of days you will occupy the apartment in a month.
+In our example, you count the 15th of September as the first day, the 16th as the second day, and so on.
 In total, you will occupy this apartment for 16 days.

-Note here, that despite it is a monetary value, we round daily rent amount to four digits, It is to guarantee the accurate value of the final value of the prorated rent.
+Note that even though it is a monetary value, we round the daily rent amount to four digits.
+This is to guarantee the accuracy of the prorated rent amount.